 Rio Grande Nature Center State Park

 If you’re feeling the urge to get back in touch with the natural world, the Rio Grande Nature Center State Park is the perfect place to do it.
-Set on the central Rio Grande flyway, this 38-acre urban wildlife preserve commits two-thirds of its land to wildlife habitat.
+Set on the central Rio Grande flyway, this 38-acre urban wildlife preserve commits two-thirds of its land to wildlife habitat and is one of the most popular day trips from Albuquerque.

 Birds flock to this rehabilitated wetlands of the Rio Grande Nature Center State Park throughout the year – and so do birders!
 Bring the binoculars for great viewing of 250 feathered species ranging from wood ducks to road runners.
 (Yes, they’re really a thing!)